 1/4 cup (60 mL) all-purpose flour

 To make the pastry, stir together the flour and salt in a large mixing bowl.
 Cut the butter into the flour with a hand pastry blender (or pulse in a food processor, or use two knives working across each other) until the mixture reaches the texture of dry oatmeal.
 In a small bowl, briefly whisk the egg, vanilla and cold water.
-Pour into the large mixing bowl, stirring with a fork to bring the dough together.
+Pour into the large mixing bowl, stirring with a fork to bring the dough together (if dough is dry, add more water 1 tbsp at a time).
 Divide the dough in half and form into two balls.
 On a flour-dusted surface, roll out one ball of dough for the bottom of the pie shell so it's at least 1 inch (2.5 cm) bigger than the pie plate all around.
 Transfer to a 9-inch pie plate and set aside (don't trim the edges).

 To make the filling, add the strawberries and rhubarb to a large mixing bowl.
 In a small bowl, mix the sugar with the flour.
 Pour over the strawberries and rhubarb and toss to coat.
 Scoop the filling into the pie shell and pat down evenly with the back of a spoon.